The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Theoretical Background

 \subsection{Deriving the Affine Corrections}

 The objective of this work is to explore the consequence when \textit{Eqn.}~\ref{Eqn:AffineConvergence} holds true.

-There are infinitely many ways to achieve such an equality; however, four forms will be primarily explored, yet should not be considered an exhaustive set of solutions.
+Infinitely many approaches exist to achieve such an equality; however, four \textit{forms} will be primarily explored, but should be considered a non-exhaustive set of solutions.

-Those solutions that produce exactly ideal parameters \textit{and} representational gradient steps by altering the affine mapping will be termed ``structural'' corrections.
+Solutions that produce exactly ideal parameters \textit{and} representational gradient steps by altering the affine mapping will be termed ``structural'' corrections.
 These solutions affect both forward propagation and backpropagation non-trivially, including changing the parameter updates.
+These can be summarised by the functional form shown in \textit{Eqn.}~\ref{Eqn:GeneralFunctionalForm}, with $\alpha_{ij}\equiv\alpha_{ij}\left(\vec{x}\right)$ and $\beta_{ij}\equiv\beta_{ij}\left(\vec{x}\right)$.